Catori/catori_core-rs/README.md

 ### Observation Type
 Any Catori Path can be an Observation Type.
-When one Path is observed by another Path, the Observee collapses (evalutes) itself, in an attempt to conform to the expectations of the observer.
+When one Path is observed by another Path, the Observee collapses (evaluates) itself, in an attempt to conform to the expectations of the observer.
 All operations except observations are lazy, or in other words, there is only structure until observation puts things into motion.